-- There is no such thing as routine on the farm, as there are new tasks every day and each day brings its own individual challenges (for example after a storm)
+- There is no such thing as routine on the farm, as there are new tasks every day and each day brings its own individual challenges (for example, after a storm)

-Why Chile, you may ask?
+Why a farm stay in Chile, you may ask?

 - They have the tortas de manjar.
 I insist that you try them; otherwise, you will be missing out in life.